S2 8.0 A: Design

 The S2 8.0 A is a recreational keelboat, built predominantly of fiberglass.
 It has a masthead sloop rig, a raked stem, a plumb transom, an internally mounted spade-type rudder controlled by a tiller and a fixed shoal draft fin keel or optional deep draft fin keel.
 It displaces 4600 lb and carries 1800 lb of lead ballast.

 The boat has a draft of 2.42 ft with the standard shoal draft keel and 4.00 ft with the optional deep draft keel.

 The boat is fitted with a Universal Atomic 4 gasoline engine for docking and maneuvering.
 The fuel tank holds 21 u.s.gal.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and a straight settee in the main cabin on the port side that opens into a double berth.
 The main cabin also has a folding table that hinges down from a cabin bulkhead.
 The galley is located on the starboard side, just forward of the companionway ladder.
 The galley is L-shaped and is equipped with a two-burner stove, an ice box and a sink.
 The head is located just aft of the bow cabin on the port side.

 The design has a hull speed of 6.2 kn.

-Operational history
+Reception

 In a 1976 review in Boating magazine Dick Rath and John Schieffelin wrote, "In appearance, the S2 8.0 Meter takes a little getting used to—she is both sleek and stout looking.
 In order to achieve standing headroom below, Edmunds and S2 had to give her startlingly high freeboard, plus a prominent trunk cabin.
 But the wallsided effect is softened considerably through the use of a double cove stripe, and the height of the trunk cabin is disguised by its modern, curving, bubble shape that flows into the cockpit coamings.
 Her rig adds a touch of the racing sailboat to her—quite tall, with a small mainsail, large foretriangle, and black anodized spars, it shows an IOR influence.
 With her pleasingly curved sheer, aggressively raked bow, and chopped-off stern, the S2 8.0 Meter looks rather racy and contemporary for an out-and-out cruising boat."